osinfra-io/terraform-kubernetes-istio/README.md

 ### 🔍 Tests

 All tests are [mocked](https://developer.hashicorp.com/terraform/language/tests/mocking) allowing us to test the module without creating infrastructure or requiring credentials.
 The trade-offs are acceptable in favor of speed and simplicity.
-In a Terraform test, a mocked provider or resource will generate fake data for all computed attributes that would normally be provided by the underlying provider APIs.
+In a OpenTofu test, a mocked provider or resource will generate fake data for all computed attributes that would normally be provided by the underlying provider APIs.

 ```none
 terraform init